Home learning support – information for parents & carers

 Setting work –

 - Teachers will provide learning for their current class.
 The amount of work they need to provide is daily Maths and English lessons plus 3/4 lessons for foundation subjects each week.
 Daily phonics lessons will be planned for KS1 and SPAG lessons for KS2.

 - Teachers will use resources provide by the Oak National Academy, White Rose Maths and BBC Bitesize, as well as other resources identified by school curriculum leaders.

-- The work will be set weekly.
+- The work will be set daily.

 - Teachers will outline the work daily via their class activity page.

 Pupils can email work to their class teachers.
 All work submitted will be acknowledged by the class teacher.
 Feedback will be given for English and Maths on an individual basis.
 Feedback will be age appropriate.